ndkoval/ndkoval.github.io/_pages/projects.md

 toc_label: List of projects
 ---

-This page describes the projects where I have a key role, omitting the small ones.
+This page describes the projects where I have a key role, also omitting the small ones.
 Each project description is equipped with related publications and public talks.

 ## Synchronization Primitives for Kotlin Coroutines